rkwitt/teaching/SS20/IBCC/PS/README.md

 - The PS starts on **March 3, 2020** (10:30am-11:30am, T04)

 Due to the current **COVID-19** situation, we will not physically meet for the PS.
-My plan is to provide short videos on the solutions to the PS exercises.
+My plan is to provide short videos on the solutions to the PS exercises (please check this website regularly).
 I will also setup a Slack channel where you can ask questions (you can ask by e-mail as well).

 ## Slack channel